Halliburton-Landmark/gdp/doc/tutorial/gdp-tutorial-part2.md

 Once imported, we need to initialize the GDP package by calling `gdp_init()`.
 An optional argument to `gdp_init()` is the address of a GDP-router.
 If no address provided, a default value of the parameter `swarm.gdp.routers` is used as configured by EP library.
-(See README for details).
+(See README.md for details).

 ```python
 >>> # the following picks a router based on EP library configuration